Cardiovascular Disease

 Dear prospective cardiology fellow,

 Thank you in advance for your interest in our training program.
 In this letter, I hope to give you an overview of our fellowship and provide answers to some common questions that we are asked during our interview season.
 While there is nothing that substitutes for an in person opportunity for you to meet us and for us to meet you, we are living and training in a different time and we all must adapt.
-Once again, will be conducting all interviews virtually.
-We will have interview sessions (panel) with our attendings and separate breakout rooms with our fellows.
+We will be conducting in-person interviews at Danbury Hospital.

 Danbury Hospital is one hospital in a network of hospitals under the umbrella of Nuvance Health.
 This hospital, the training site, has close to 400 medical/surgical beds.
 The city of Danbury is located in Fairfield county Connecticut, has a population of close to 100,000, but serves a greater community of approximately 225,000 people in the primary service area.
 Our location is a 70 miles from New York City and is easily accessible by car, bus or train.
 Our patients come from diverse backgrounds and represent all levels of socioeconomic classes.
 Locally, Fairfield country has access to great restaurants, beaches, schools, and lots of outdoor activities.